 January-February: Rönnebeck’s c1912 bronze Head of Marsden Hartley is shown in the “Exhibition of Paintings by Marsden Hartley of Berlin and New York” at Alfred Stieglitz’s Gallery 291 in New York, New York.

 Serves as an officer in the German Imperial Army.
 Receives Iron Cross First Class, Iron Cross Second Class and the Cross of Hanseates.
 Injured in the line of duty in October 1914.
 Upon release from the hospital continues to serve until the end of the war.

-October 7, 1914: Karl von Freyburg, Arnold’s cousin, was killed in battle in Arras, near Amiens, France.
+October 7, 1914: Carl von Freyburg, Arnold’s cousin, was killed in battle in Arras, near Amiens, France.